-This \$22.2M project is for the replacement of the Weaverville Pumping System.
-The new 5MGD pump station and force main will be sized to accommodate a future expanded service area and flows through 2070.
+This \$24.4M project is for the replacement of the Weaverville Pumping System.
+The new 5MGD pump station and force main will be sized to accommodate a future expanded service area and sewer flows through 2070.
 Weaverville PS No. 1 will convey flow directly to the plant, and PS No. 2 (which currently repumps 100% of the flow) will be converted to a smaller residential pump station.
-Design and permitting are nearly complete and the project will be advertised late 2023.
+Construction is underway and is expected to be completed in Summer 2026.